kdoore/1335GitBook/pshapes-in-grid-layout.md

   ```

 ###Display our shapes
-In the code above, we've just stored a bunch of PShape objects, but we haven't drawn anything to the canvas using the shape( s, x, y) function for pshapes.
+In the code above, we've just stored a bunch of PShape objects, but we haven't drawn anything to the canvas using the shape( s, x, y) function for PShapes.
+Our shapes are stored in a 1-Dimensional array, we can think of that as a long vertical list of PShape items, with one PShape item in each row of the list.

 ###Grid: Nested for-loops